This article explains how to migrate your application to React Query 3.

 import { QueryClient, QueryClientProvider } from 'react-query'const queryClient = new QueryClient()function App() {return <QueryClientProvider client={queryClient}>...</QueryClientProvider>}

-hook has been replaced by the useQueryClient()
+The useQueryCache() hook has been replaced by the useQueryClient() hook:

 import { useCallback } from 'react'import { useQueryClient } from 'react-query'function Todo() {const queryClient = useQueryClient()const onClickButton = useCallback(() => {queryClient.invalidateQueries('posts')}, [queryClient])return <button onClick={onClickButton}>Refetch</button>}